Cambridge Speechwriters’ & Business Communicators’ Conference 2020

 Martin Shovel & Martha Leyton

-They write speeches for chief executives, politicians, leaders of trade unions and professional organizations, and they train speechwriters and other communications professionals.
+Martha and Martin run UK communications consultancy, CreativityWorks.
+They write speeches, lectures and presentations for chief executives, business leaders, lawyers, academics, leaders of trade unions and professional organisations, and more.
+In addition to their speechwriting work, they design and run workshops for speechwriters and other communications professionals.

-He is also a prolific cartoonist and commentator on Twitter, and he and Martha have created several animated films, including the viral YouTube hit, Busting the Mehrabian Myth.
+Martin is also a cartoonist and commentator on Twitter, and he and Martha have created several animated films, including the viral YouTube hit, Busting the Mehrabian Myth, which challenges the widespread belief that tone of voice and body language are more important in spoken communication than words.

 Clip from Last Year’s Conference in Oxford